Kaiserlodge

 Where the Wilder Kaiser Sets the Tone

 The Wilder Kaiser massif rises with unusual abruptness above the Inn Valley floor, its limestone faces catching the first and last light of any alpine day in Tyrol.
 Villages in this corridor, Scheffau among them, have been receiving winter and summer travellers long enough to understand that the mountain, not any single property, is the primary draw.
 Accommodation here earns its standing by reading that context correctly: small in scale, rooted in local materials and seasonal rhythm, positioned as a place to return to after the day rather than a destination that competes with it.
-Kaiserlodge, at Dorf 11 in the village centre, sits in that tradition and has been recognised for it by the Michelin hotel selection for 2025.
+Kaiserlodge, at Dorf 11a in the village centre, sits in that tradition and was recognised for it by the Michelin hotel selection for 2025.

 The Michelin Selection in an Alpine Context